Jurkyy/ascii_shooter/BLOG.md

 ### Auto-Bunny Hop

 Classic Quake required frame-perfect jump timing.
-For this project, I implemented auto-bhop - hold space to jump the instant you land:
+For this project, I implemented auto-bhop - hold space to jump the instant you land.
+Im heavily considering to rework this, but it is quite nice for testing whilst I'm still developing:

 ```rust
 fn player_movement(/* ... */) {